 The Forestlab would be used to study forest across the world along with the animals and plants living in them.
 I think it would help accumulate data and create studies on climate change as well and the impact of humans on the forests.
 It could also be used as a hotel suite for wealthy donors interested in seeing nature up close; thus ‘sensibilizing’ them to the importance of protecting these vast ecosystems.

-I would like to thank Boris Schwarzer, who created the renderings of the Forestlab.
+The Forestlab concept was imagined in December 2015 by Charles Bombardier and the 3-D renderings were produced by Boris Schwarzer.
 Boris is based in Michigan, U.S.A.
 He went to the College of Creative Studies.
 He also created the images of the CityJet urban Quad and the Snowrama II concepts for snowmobiles.